Foundation Year in Humanities

 Subject requirements: History

 This course is for candidates with an A-level or equivalent in either Latin or Greek.
-It is a four-year course including the foundation year.

 Subject requirements: English